 Stringing Your Bow

-Now hopefully you paid attention to our 7 Survival Skills You Should Know post and learned the importance always carrying paracord.
+Now hopefully you paid attention to our 7 Survival Skills You Should Know post and learned the importance of always carrying paracord.
 Using the paracord you’ve fashioned into a survival necklace or boot laces measure out a sufficient length to create a bow-string.
 Your string should be able to reach both ends of the bow while remaining taut enough to resist pulling.
 Once you’ve cut the proper length, tie a solid loop knot at each end and knot the cord around the bow at its notches.

 Check Your Bow’s Strength and Construction